berk76/mypwd/README.md

 mypwd encrypt -e your.email@something.com
 ```

-and later on you can decrypt it back for some modification:
+and later on you can decrypt it back for some manual modification:
 ```
 mypwd decrypt
 ```